Heroes Aren't Hard To Find1 of 12

 Hellboy8 of 12Hellboy is a perfect example of a third party superhero made good.
 With two movies and a slew of spin-off comic books under his belt, Hellboy is less a character and more a franchise all his own.

-Since his debut in 1993, Hellboy's profile has only gotten bigger, and even though he died and went to Hell a few years ago, his legacy is still alive in B.P.R.D. and several other spin-off titles, and a new movie reboot on the way.
+Since his debut in 1993, Hellboy's profile has only gotten bigger, and even though he died and went to Hell a few years ago, his legacy is still alive in B.P.R.D., several other spin-off titles, and a new movie reboot on the way.

 Spawn9 of 12When it comes to third party superheroes, Spawn is about as big a name as it gets.
 While his star has faded in recent memory, at one point, you couldn't walk into a comic store without seeing his face - and that massive cape.